ikantkode/exaOCR/README.md

 ## Current Stage

 - **Proof of Concept**: At this stage, the aim to ensure files are converting the fastest way possible on CPU only.
-Follow [pdfLLM](https://github.com/ikantkode/pdfLLM) for a full RAG app pipeline.
+We will be implementing our concepts into [pdfLLM](https://github.com/ikantkode/pdfLLM).
+Follow pdfLLM for a robust RAG App.

 ## Features